 National Trust for Scotland

 There are some popular castles that aren’t looked after by either of these and are instead managed by the Historic Houses Association.
-They have 32 properties including some in England and Wales.
-There is a pass available for £48 for the year.
+They have over 300 properties including some in England and Wales.
+There is a pass available for £54 for the year.
 Properties include Dunnotar, Dunvegan and Dunrobin.

-One more Pass worth mention, especially if you fancy a wee dram while you are here, and only really worth it if you are only staying for a week, is the Heritage Pass.
-Combining Historic Scotland properties, National Trust for Scotland properties and Dicovering Distilleries you can visit 120 sites but only between April and October so not any good if you are travelling out with these times.
+One more Pass worth mention, especially if you fancy a wee dram while you are here, which is only really worth it if you are staying for a week, is the Heritage Pass from Visit Britain.
+Combining Historic Scotland properties, National Trust for Scotland properties and Discovering Distilleries you can visit 120 sites but only between April and October so not any good if you are travelling out with these times.
 It’s valid for 7 consecutive days and costs £49 per adult and £27 per child (5-15).
 You get a free brochure with maps and opening times and you receive an e-ticket that you exchange at your first property.
 It includes some amazing attractions such as Edinburgh Castle, Stirling Castle, Culloden Battlefield, Glasgow Cathedral and Culzean Castle.

 The list below shows you some of the savings you can make if you buy passes in advance.
 Let's say you want to travel to Scotland with your partner and two children.
 You fancy visiting Edinburgh and Stirling castle then going to some Outlander sites and ending up in Inverness.
-You can clearly here that you will save by buying an annual membership for both Historic Scotland and the National Trust for Scotland.
+You can see clearly here, that you will save by buying an annual membership for both Historic Scotland and the National Trust for Scotland.
 Not only will you save £135 just on these attractions but there is another 127 places you can go to as well!